AkilTDixon/Notes/README.md

 Base URL: `http://localhost:5000`

+### Main Operations
 - `PUT /rename-collection/<newName>`: Rename current collection to `<newName>`
-- `DELETE /delete-collection`: Move current collection to a Trash database and delete from active DB
+- `DELETE /delete-collection`: Move current collection to Trash database
 - `POST /add-collection`: Create a new collection named "New Category" and return all collection names
 - `POST /add-item-blank`: Insert a blank note into the current collection
 - `GET /all-items`: Get all notes in the current collection